korken89/smlang-rs/README.md

 ### State data

-Any stat may have some data associated with it (except the starting state), which means that this data is only visible while in this state.
+Any stat may have some data associated with it (except the starting state), which means that this data is only exists while in this state.

 ```rust
 struct MyStateData(pub u32);